sccds/Udacity-Frontend-Development/Project3/README.md

 ===============================

 How to Play the Game:
+1. Go to /Project3, run index.html.
-1. Use the keyboard arrows(up, down, left, right) to move the boy.
+2. Use the keyboard arrows(up, down, left, right) to move the boy.
-2. Avoid the boy touch the bugs.
-If boy touch the bugs, boy position will be reset
+3. Avoid the boy touch the bugs.
+If boy touch the bugs, boy position will be reset.
-3. If boy touch the water on the map, boy position will be reset
+4. If boy touch the water on the map, boy position will be reset.

 Software Implementation:
 1. Player and Enemy class.